rabbitmq/rabbitmq-website/site/prometheus.md

 ### <a id="colour-consistency" class="anchor" href="#colour-consistency">Colour consistency</a>

-All metrics across all graphs are linked to specific nodes.
+All metrics across all graphs are linked to specific node names.
 For example, all metrics in green are for the node that contains `0` in its name, e.g.
 `rabbit@rmq0`.
 This makes is easy to correlate metrics across all graphs to a specific node.
 Metrics for the first node, which is assumed to contain `0` in its name, will always appear as green across all graphs.

-It is important to remember this aspect when using RabbitMQ Overview Dashboard with your RabbitMQ deployments, which may follow a different naming convention, and therefore result in inconsistent colours across graphs.
+It is important to remember this aspect when using RabbitMQ Overview Dashboard with your RabbitMQ deployments.
+If you use a different naming convention, colours will appear inconsistent across graphs: green may represent e.g.
+`rabbit@foo` in one graph, and e.g. `rabbit@bar` in another graph.

 ### <a id="thresholds" class="anchor" href="#thresholds">Thresholds</a>